wanx-troopers/wanx-troopers.github.io/ovi.md

 Kijai's baseline testing setup: 50 steps with easycache skipping 14 steps, cfg 4.0.
 > adding zero star, seems to change audio slightly (whatever that means)

+Possible workflow: put Ovi render into the InfiniteTalk workflow with the audio from the Ovi render and a low denoise in 3 steps for an upscale.